robatwilliams/hills-api/README.md

 The API accepts queries described using [GraphQL](https://graphql.org/), which provides flexibility for consumers to receive only the parts of the data they require for their particular use cases.
 The backend for the API is implemented in JavaScript and runs on Node.js.
 It runs on serverless technologies by Amazon Web Services (Lambda, Aurora Serverless database), thus there are no dedicated servers to manage or pay for by the hour.

-The `/docs` folder on GitHub contains some more detailed technical notes, and you can of course browse the source code and run it yourself.
+The `/docs` folder contains some more detailed technical notes, and you can of course browse the source code and run it yourself.

 ## License